pdrummond/pauldrummond-site/quotes/quote_0191.md

 ---
-cite: Rumi
+cite: Dr. Edith Eger
 ---

-When you do things from your soul, you feel a river moving in you, a joy.

-​
+The opposite of depression is expression.
+What comes out of you doesn't make you sick; what stays in there does.